cristibaluta/Jirassic/README.md

 ## Installing cmd

-jirassic cmd is already compiled and you can install it by running this commands in Terminal to download the executable and to give it permissions
+jirassic cmd is compiled for AppStore Jirassic and it won't see the database of the non AppStore app.
+You can install it by running this commands in Terminal to download the executable and to give it permissions

     sudo curl -o /usr/local/bin/jirassic https://raw.githubusercontent.com/ralcr/Jirassic/master/build/jirassic
     sudo chmod +x /usr/local/bin/jirassic